University Collaborative Awards for T&L

 If you experience any difficulties completing the application form please contact Martin Wise firstname.lastname@example.org.

 The application form will be available when the Scheme opens.

 HOW SHOULD I SUBMIT MY APPLICATION?

-Applicants must convert the completed application into one pdf file and submit this electronically to Martin Wise (firstname.lastname@example.org) by 5pm on the day of the submission deadline
+Applicants must convert the completed application into a single PDF file and submit this electronically to Martin Wise (email@example.com) by 5pm on the day of the submission deadline.

 Applicants may wish to refer to successful applications from previous years.
-Please note that the scheme criteria and application form have been revised for the 2018/19 scheme.
+Please note that the scheme criteria and application form were revised for the 2018/19 scheme onwards.

 - Example 1: New module in BA in Children's Development and Learning (2017 2018)

 - Example 2: Launch of Study Smart (2017 2018)